How To Start Fish farming Business in Nigeria.

 With that in mind, it is critical that one selects fish species that are proven to do well in African waters.
 This ecological consideration can determine the sustainability of a fish farm operation.

-Fish FarmingSo, which fish will do well in Nigerian fishponds?
+fish farmingSo, which fish will do well in Nigerian fishponds?
 Two species readily come to mind: tilapia and catfish.
 Of the two, the catfish has even better records in Nigeria and most fish farms owe their profitability to it.

 Here is the brief science behind that, and the reason why we would encourage you to grow catfish.